eshazen/epic-car-control/SoftwareLog.md

 # Software log

+**2023-06-30** Working on sensor calibration

+Created version 7.
+Trying to get a sensor calibration code running.
+Having trouble triggering it from the diagnostic mode.

+**2023-06-29** First class

+Deployed version 5.
+All worked well on about half of the cars, but the sensors didn't work well on the others.

 **2023-06-19** Continuing on software.

 The ISR stuff seems like a lot of work.
 The debounce demo seems to